th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/check2-recon.md

 ## Configuration

-To use check2-recon, you need to configure it for your purposes.
-To do that, edit the `check2-recon.yaml` configuration file.
+To use check2-recon, you need to configure it for your purposes by editing the `check2-recon.yaml` configuration file.
 In particular, the adjustment is needed for the parameters for a Kubernetes Pod (the `spec/custom-config` section) and parameters describing comparison rules (the `spec/custom-config/rules` section of the config file).

 ### CR configuration

 Some `custom-config` parameters were defined for the Kubernetes Pod configuration:
 - `recon_name` - report name in GUI.
 - `cache_size` - maximum message group size.
 When the message group is full, a new message replaces the oldest one.
 An appropriate event is sent about this.
 - `rules_package_path` - directory where the rules are.
 - `event_batch_max_size` - maximum number of events in one EventBatch.
-- `event_batch_send_interval` - how often to send EventBatch with events.
+- `event_batch_send_interval` - the frequency of sending EventBatch with events.
 - `rules` - list of *rule* configurations.

-And configuration for each rule in rules list:
+And the configuration for each rule in rules list:

-- `name` - name of the file containing the rule.
+- `name` - name of the file with the rule.
 - `enabled` - should *rule* be used or not.
 - `match_timeout` - time interval between compared messages in seconds.
-The current time is taken from the new message.
-For all messages that arrived earlier than (actual_time - match_timeout) and did not participate in the checks, the corresponding events will be created.
+The current time is taken from a new message.
+For all messages, that arrived earlier than `actual_time` - `match_timeout` and did not participate in the checks, the corresponding events will be created.
-- `match_timeout_offset_ns` - the addend for match_timeout * 1_000_000_000, if precision to nanoseconds is needed.
+- `match_timeout_offset_ns` - the addend for `match_timeout` * 1_000_000_000, if precision to nanoseconds is needed.

 Example of the Pod configuration: